stlthwl/swagger_api_specifications/readme.txt

-this is my first open API specifications files
+these are my first open API specifications files